Mind-controlled wheelchair: Functionality

 The A-SET wheelchair comes standard with many different types of sensors, like temperature sensors, sound sensors and an array of distance sensors which detect any unevenness in the surface.
 The chair automatically avoids stairs and steep inclines.
 It also has a "safety switch": in case of danger, the user can close his eyes quickly to trigger an emergency stop.

+In the case of the chair designed by Stoyell et al., the only equipment needed to use the chair is the EMOTIV EPOC X headset.
+Both the University of Texas' and Clarkson University's designs have the benefit of being noninvasive, with the electrodes being placed onto the head as opposed to being surgically implanted.
+This makes these products relatively more accessible.